Cellie0320/ARWSS/PRJ371-Main-main/README.md

 ### 5.3 Install CoppeliaSim
 1. Download and install CoppeliaSim EDU from [coppeliarobotics.com](https://www.coppeliarobotics.com/downloads).
-2. Copy the Lua scripts to your CoppeliaSim installation directory:
+2. Copy the Lua scripts to the `lua` folder in your CoppeliaSim installation directory.
+The Lua scripts are located in the [Lua folder directory](ARWSS/Lua).
-    ```sh
-    cp -r Lua/ [CoppeliaSim-directory]/
     ```
-3. Load the scene file in CoppeliaSim:
     - Open CoppeliaSim
         - File → Open Scene
-    - Navigate to and select the scene file `Group 5 simulation.ttt`
+        - Navigate to the `ARWSS` directory and open the file `Group 5 simulation.ttt` in CoppeliaSim:

-### 5.4 Start the Simulation
-1. Open CoppeliaSim.
-2. Load the project scene.
+            - File → Open Scene
+            - Select `Group 5 simulation.ttt`
 3. Click the Start Simulation button or press `Ctrl+P`.

 ### 5.5 Connecting the Simulation to the Backend